mpusch88/listerify/README.md

 - `client_id` is your Spotify application's client ID. (example: `client_id = 1234567890abcdef1234567890abcdef`)
 - `client_secret` is your Spotify application's client secret. (example: `client_secret = 987654321`)
-- `playlistID` (Optional) The default Spotify playlist ID to get data from.
-Can be left empty to prompt the user for a playlist ID. (example: `playlistID = 5LNJmXPclDxbncKlzqYVdw`)
+- `playlist` (Optional) The default Spotify playlist ID to get data from.
+Can be left empty to prompt the user for a playlist ID. (example: `playlist = 5LNJmXPclDxbncKlzqYVdw`)
 - `exportPath`: The directory where the playlist will be exported. (example: `exportPath = "C:\Users\user\Desktop"`)
 - `importFile`: (Optional) Path to a file containing a list of track / artist names to import. (example: `importFile = "C:\Users\user\Documents\tracks.txt"`)